YDJ-FE/ts-react-vite_or_webpack/README.md

-typescript + react + webpack4 starter
+typescript + react + webpack starter

 this is a simple starter looks like: